zchee/golang-wiki/MinorReleases.md

 Security releases preempt the next minor release and need to ship only the security fix.

 To avoid rolling back the release branch in that exceptional case, a new release branch is created based on the previous release.
-For example `release-branch.go1.9.5` is branched from tag `go1.9.4`.
+For example `release-branch.go1.9-security` is branched from tag `go1.9.4`.
 The release is tagged from that branch, and the branch is then merged into the main release branch.
-For example `release-branch.go1.9.5` is merged into `release-branch.go1.9`.
+For example `go1.9.5` is tagged from `release-branch.go1.9-security`, which is then merged into `release-branch.go1.9`.